One second to injure the brain…weeks, months and years to recover

 Identifying the right network of dedicated and ambitious partners has enabled us to deliver on our charitable purposes and activities.
 Here are just some of the life-changing projects that our grant partners have been involved in.

-Supporting children and young people with a broad range of additional needs including autism and ASD.
+Initially established in 2009 as a charity supporting children and young people with a broad range of additional needs including autism and ASD.

 Read More